What Every First Time Home Buyer Should Know

 Buying a home is a significant achievement that can be financially rewarding.
-You may have an understanding of what a down payment and closing costs are, but there are additional costs that you need to consider
+You may have an understanding of what a down payment and closing costs are, but there are additional fees that you need to consider.

 - before you buy your home (while it is under contract),

 - when you buy your house (at the closing appointment),

 If you do not take into account the true costs of homeownership, at every step in the process, you could make a mistake that will affect your wallet and peace of mind.

 For the purpose of this article, we will discuss all items that you will pay as “costs”.
 However, some are technically not costs (or expenses) such as your down payment, deposits and reserves.
 Notwithstanding, they do cause money to leave your bank account and are required to buy the home.
 As such, they are mentioned here in the discussion of cost of buying a home.
 This is also to acknowledge the fact that the largest barrier to buying the home is the total cash to you have to come up with to close on your home.